fedluc/qupled/docs/introduction.rst

 Limitations
 -----------

+* Quantum schemes are currently only available for 3D systems; 2D calculations are not implemented for QSTLS, QSTLS-IET, and QVS.
-Ground state (zero temperature) calculations are not available for the QSTLS-IET and QVS schemes.
+* Ground state (zero temperature) calculations are not available for the QSTLS-IET and QVS schemes.